samberg96/3D-stereo-inertial-odometry/README.md

 # 3D-stereo-inertial-odometry
 Implementation of EKF fusing IMU measurements with stereo images to estimate the 3D pose of an autonomous vehicle.
-The script can be tested on any drive from the KITTI benchmark suite.
+The script can be used on any drive from the KITTI benchmark suite.
+A full write-up of the implementation is attached above.

 ## Requirements